ChemotherapyFDA-approvedFirst-line

 How it works

 Gemcitabine is a nucleoside analog that interferes with DNA synthesis, causing cancer cells to die.
-It also triggers apoptosis in cancer cells.
+It works by being incorporated into the DNA of cancer cells, which prevents them from replicating and eventually leads to cell death.

 Cancer types